Clinical Trials (PDQ®)

 - Multiple myeloma beyond PR2.
 Patients with chromosome 13 abnormalities, first response lasting less than 6 months, or β-2 microglobulin > 3 mg/L, may be considered for this protocol after initial therapy.

-- Recipients must have a Karnofsky score (adults) ≥ 80 % or Lansky score ≥ 50% (pediatrics) and have acceptable organ function defined as:
+- Recipients must have a Karnofsky score (adults) ≥ 80 % or Lansky score ≥ 50% (pediatrics), and proper organ function.

 - History of human immunodeficiency virus (HIV) infection